 An invitation to an assessment centre shows that you are successful in the early stages of the recruitment process.
 It usually takes place after the first round of pre-selection interviews and before the final selection.
 This can be seen as more reliable and fair than an interview alone.
 It gives you the chance to demonstrate your potential in a variety of environments.
 Candidates should also be able to learn more about the culture of the organisation and the role of the workplace.

 Assessment Centres provide an evaluation method based on multiple evaluations, including occupational simulations.
 They monitor a candidate’s performance across a range of activities.
 This is to assess skills, competencies and traits that could be used in the workplace.
-Many companies use this method to recruit their graduate programs to assess potential employees who have little or no professional experience.
+Many companies use this method to recruit their graduate programs.
+In other words, to assess potential employees who have little or no professional experience.
 The bonus is that it also gives employers the opportunity to make a positive impression.

 Above all, they are ridiculously time-consuming!
-For this reason, with so much time being spent on Group Interviews, should we think seriously about how they could be done better?
+With so much time being spent on Group Interviews, should we think seriously about how they could be done better?
 Hours organising and days invested in an event with unpredictable results.
 Seems crazy!
 Can we do something to improve this costly and unwieldy process?

 It is for these reasons that PredictiveHire has launched LiveInterview – the app that specialises in making group interviews: